felt/js-sdk/docs/api/types/interfaces/LayerChangeCallbackParams.md

-The parameters for the `layers.onLayerChange` listener.
+The parameters for the `onLayerChange` listener.

 ## Properties